Inspection Reports for

 Findings

-The facility failed to revise the care plan for one resident to include interventions after multiple falls and did not evaluate the effectiveness of interventions.
-The resident fell three times without wearing non-skid socks as care planned, resulting in a hip fracture.
-The facility also failed to maintain a sign reminding the resident to use the call light and did not ensure adequate supervision and fall prevention measures.
+The facility failed to revise the care plan for one resident after multiple falls and did not evaluate the effectiveness of interventions.
+The resident fell three times without wearing non-skid socks as required, resulting in a hip fracture.
+The facility also failed to maintain a sign reminding the resident to use the call light.

 Deficiencies (2)

-Failed to implement appropriate, effective interventions to prevent falls for a resident who fell three times without wearing non-skid socks, resulting in a hip fracture.
+483.25(d)(1)(2)(n)(1)-(3) The facility failed to implement effective fall prevention interventions for a cognitively impaired resident who fell three times without wearing non-skid socks, resulting in a hip fracture.

 Report Facts